wessleynyakaz/A.D.E.N/README.md

 ## An artificialy intelligent system

-- recieve tasks and complete them
+- recieve tasks and complete them (searching)
-- automate boring and tedious jobs
+- automate boring and tedious jobs ( sortinf files), with just one command "sort docs in ascening order"
 - learns from the user to maximize exp
+- controls the screen (autonomous mode)
+-
 <img src="img\banner\ai_human.jpg" alt="Goal">

 **Liked it , leave a star**